raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

     = suit me
     = work for me
     ?
 La hora de la reunión me viene bien: `The time of the meeting works for me` - `...suits me`

+me vendría bien
+    = would do me good (seguro que me vendría bien) `A vacation would do me good` - `A break would do me good` = could do me good (me _podría_ venir bien) `A vacation could do me good` - `A break could do me good`

+no me vendría mal, no me haría ningún daño
+    = wouldn't do me any harm `A vacation wouldn't do me any harm` - `A break wouldn't do me any harm`

 ## Asking for Help